 - Pay attention to administrative facilities, equipment, and other infrastructure of your potential computer vision development partner;

-- Make sure your potential outsourcing provider complies with international security standards such as ISO, PCI, HIPAA and has an effective security policy in place;
+- Make sure your potential outsourcing provider complies with international security standards such as ISO, PCI, and HIPAA and has an effective security policy in place;

 - Ask a vendor to provide a portfolio of successfully delivered computer vision projects.